Born & Raised (Joy Denalane album)

 Born & Raised is the second studio album by German recording artist Joy Denalane.
-It was released by Nesola Records and Four Music on August 11, 2006 in German-speaking Europe, featuring production by No I.D., Jake One, BAB Gardeat and executive producer Max Herre.
+Her first English-language album, it was released by Nesola Records and Four Music on August 11, 2006 in German-speaking Europe, featuring production by No I.D., Jake One, BAB Gardeat and executive producer Max Herre.
 American rappers Lupe Fiasco, Raekwon and Governor appear as guest vocalists on the album.

-The album reached number 2 on the Media Control albums chart, making it Denalane's highest-charting record to date, and spawned four singles: "Let Go", Raekwon-cover "Heaven or Hell", "Sometimes Love" and "Change".
+The album was released to universal acclaim.
+It reached number 2 on the German Albums Chart and entered the top five in Switzerland.
+In Germany, Born & Raised was eventually certified Gold by the Bundesverband Musikindustrie (BVMI).
+Denalane's highest-charting record to date, it spawned four singles, including "Let Go", Raekwon-cover "Heaven or Hell", "Sometimes Love" and "Change".